Jindra Kramperová

-Jindra "Jindřiška" Kramperová (28 September 1940 – 20 October 2024) was a Czech figure skater and pianist.
-A three-time national champion in ladies' singles, she represented Czechoslovakia at the 1956 Winter Olympics and placed as high as fifth at the European Championships (1958).
+Jindřiška "Jindra" Kramperová (28 September 1940 – 20 October 2024) was a Czech figure skater and pianist.
+A three-time national champion in ladies' singles, she represented Czechoslovakia at the 1956 Winter Olympics and she was fifth at the European Championships (1958).

 Background

 Kramperová was born on 28 September 1940 in Prague.
 Her mother was a teacher and her father a dentist.

 She was married to a conductor, Vít Micka.
 Kramperová died on 20 October 2024, at the age of 84.

 Career

 Figure skating

 Kramperová's father introduced her to skating when she was six years old.
 He hoped that a physical activity and fresh air would improve her poor health so he brought her to an outdoor ice rink in Štvanice – Prague's only rink at the time.
 Karel Glogar saw potential in Kramperová and became her coach.
 She joined Miroslav Hasenöhrl two years later and would go on to train under several other coaches.
 During summers, she traveled to Stará Boleslav, which had a small arena with artificial ice, or to Dobšiná Ice Cave in Slovakia.

 As a thirteen-year-old, Kramperová played a girl trying to balance her interests in music and figure skating in Na stříbrném zrcadle, a film written by František Kožík and directed by Jaromír Pleskot.
 At the age of 15, she finished 14th at the 1956 European Championships in Paris, France.
 She then represented Czechoslovakia at the 1956 Winter Olympics in Cortina d'Ampezzo, Italy; she ranked 21st in compulsory figures, 17th in free skating, and 20th overall.
 Concluding her season, she placed 15th at the 1956 World Championships in Garmisch-Partenkirchen, West Germany.

 Kramperová won three consecutive national titles from 1957 to 1959.
 She finished 8th at the 1957 Europeans in Vienna, Austria; 5th at the 1958 Europeans in Bratislava, Czechoslovakia; 17th at the 1958 Worlds in Paris; 6th at the 1959 Europeans in Davos, Switzerland; and 8th at the 1960 Europeans in Garmisch-Partenkirchen.

 After retiring from competition, Kramperová appeared in an ice revue.